CarsonScott/easydata/README.md

 Objects created using the point schema are automatically assigned those attributes, and therefore require the same number of values to be defined when they are created.

-We can create a point-object using the point-schema:
+We can create a new object using the point schema:

     db.create_object('point', 'p1', None, [5, 6])